A Guide for Relocating Your Family to West Michigan

 The Lingo You’ll Hear Us Say

-- Lake-Effect Snow = Expect TONS of snow during the winter, thanks to being on the eastern bank of Lake Michigan.
+- Lake-Effect Snow = ALL the snow.
+Expect TONS of snow during the winter, thanks to being on the eastern bank of Lake Michigan.
 Residents of Holland and south to Allegan get even more snow than Grand Rapids.

 - S-Curve – An S-shaped part of the 131 freeway running through downtown Grand Rapids (that can often be car accident prone).

 - The Beltline – M-44, a state trunkline highway, is named “East Beltline” or is often just called “The Beltline.”
 (It turns into Broadmoor south of 28th Street.)